scottkildall/p5.clickable/README.md

 (4) added a .visible field to the class which, if false, will not draw.
 This enables is to have a single draw function for an array of clickable objects, which gets very convenient

+(5) Auto-reszing of images in drawImage() with a flag variable and checks for image width and height == 1

 ### ClickableManager
 This is a class that I created that will do two things:
 (1) Allocate and initialize an array of clickable objects from a .csv file.
 The CSV file contains various information so that we can load PNGs, text, assign ids, x, y position and other information automatically, so that this isn't all hard-coded